Skip to Main Content

 Western window, stained glass by Anderson of Anderson Art Studio, Hillsboro, OR, 1967.

-While most of the library's public-facing services are located on the second floor of the building, most of the circulating collection is on the third floor.
-All of the library's study rooms are also on the third floor.
+While most of the library's public-facing services are located on the second floor of the building, most of the circulating collection is on the third floor, where you are now.
+Students may borrow Watzek books for 12 weeks (except for course reserves, which generally circulate for 3 hours).

 A recent donation to the library's collection of art, Eleonora de Toledo puts a contemporary, partially 3D spin on a historical figure.